 ‘Clear the way for the Lord’s coming!’”

 Relate: As I was chewing over this verse, the image kept coming back to me of a man with a trumpet who would blare it in the center of a busy street and then yell out, “Clear the way!
 The king is coming.”
-He would then move forward a block or two and repeat the process while a short time later the king, with his processional would come riding up the street.
+He would then move forward a block or two and repeat the process before a new crowd.
+A short time later the king, with his processional would come riding up the street.
 Everyone who was once milling about to conduct their business would now be lined up at the edges, kneeling until he passed by.
 After the king has moved forward, some would join in at the end of the processional while most would go back to their business as if nothing has happened.

-React: Looking up “processional” I did something I don’t normally like to do and visited wikipedia.
+React: Looking up “processional” I did something I normally do not like to do and visited wikipedia.
 They call a procession “an organized body walking in a formal or ceremonial manner.”
 What struck me is that the church is a procession.
 Wikipedia later on gives a list of typical elements in a procession.
 They include: a special mode of transport (Luke 9:23), music (Psalm 150:3-6), and order of precedence (Colossians 1:18), bearers (John 12:32, Matthew 11:29), scent (Revelation 5:8), skilled performers such as acrobats or dancers (2 Samuel 6:14, Psalms 149:3), special lighting (Matthew 5:14-16), spectacle (Isaiah 52:13-15), and the dispensing of gifts (John 1:16).

 The fact is, if anyone has come to know Christ as their King and their Savior, then they have Christ living in them.
 Where we go, the King goes and therefore we have the same responsibility as John.
 We must be a voice, shouting out His presence.
 What is more, when we gather together in a body of believers, we become the King’s procession.
 We are an organized body walking together in a ceremonial manner.
 Going back to wikepedia again, it says the purposes of a procession are for advertisement (we present Him to the world), change in government (He is the King, casting down the powers of this world), display of power (duh… He’s God), entertainment and events (it is OK to have fun in church.
 In fact, it should be a mandate), and solidarity (One God, One Savior, One Church, One Body).